-Having a salad with every meal is also a good healthy habit and one of your kids can be the ‘Head Salad Dressing Maker.’
-If your kids are busy with after school activities, this is a relatively simple and quick task to give them so they still have some ownership of dinner.
+Having a salad with every meal is also a good healthy habit and one of your kids can be the “Head Salad Dressing Maker”.
+If your kids are busy with after school activities, this is a relatively simple and quick task that creates a life-long skill while giving them some ownership of dinner.

 How to Make a Vinaigrette

 Vinaigrettes are a wonderful way to dress up not just salads, but proteins and vegetables too, and they're very easy to make.